Anisocoria is unequal pupil size. The pupil is the black part in the center of the eye. It gets larger in dim light and

 Treatment depends on the cause of the unequal pupil size.
-You should see a doctor if you have sudden changes that result in unequal pupil size.
+You should see a health care provider if you have sudden changes that result in unequal pupil size.

 Contact a provider if you have persistent, unexplained, or sudden changes in pupil size.
 The new development of different-sized pupils may be a sign of a very serious condition.